 Pronunciation of 'Lycopersicon'

-The word 'Lycopersicon' refers to a genus of plants in the nightshade family, commonly associated with tomatoes.
-It is pronounced as 'ˌlaɪkoʊˈpɜːrsɪkən' in English.
+The word 'Lycopersicon' is pronounced as /ˌlaɪ.kəˈpɜː.sɪ.kɒn/ in English (en-US).
+It refers to a genus of plants in the nightshade family, which includes tomatoes.

 Pronunciation Details